David T. Cohen

 - Represented 80 higher education institutions as amici in U.S. Supreme Court litigation regarding ownership of federally funded inventions.

-- Quoted, “Is D.C.
+- David Cohen, “Is D.C.
 Circuit’s Data-Breach Standing Decision a Tipping Point for High Court Review?,” The WLF Legal Pulse (October 19, 2017)

 - James DeGraw, Michelle Visser, David Cohen, Joseph Santiesteban and Nicole Gelsomini, “FTC’s First Foray into Gig Economy Data Security,” Law360 (August 28, 2017)